jodal/biip/README.md

   - Parse AI `00` as SSCC.
   - Parse AI `01` and `02` as GTIN.
   - Parse AI `410`-`417` as GLN.
-  - Parse dates into `datetime.date` values.
+  - Parse dates/times into `datetime.date`/`datetime.datetime` values.
     - Interpret the year to be within -49/+50 years from today.
     - Interpret dates with day "00" as the last day of the month.
   - Parse variable measurement fields into `Decimal` values.